Morveus/random/README.md

 # RANDOM

-Cloudflare Lava Lamps-inspired tool: use your RTSPS camera feed to generate random numbers.
+Cloudflare Lava Lamps-inspired RNG: use your RTSPS camera feed to generate random numbers using:
+- lava lamps 🌋
+- plasma lamps ⚡
+- fountains 🚰
+- your ant colony 🐜

 ⚠️ This is for fun, do not use in production, thank you